LynetteUBetcha/soliton-security-simulator/README.md

 pre\_bend: Dictates whether an attacker already had a fiber tap in place.

 show\_plts: Setting this to False will suppress plot pop ups throughout program execution.
+(Note: if show_plts is enabled, each plot popup will pause the program.
+To resume, close the plot window.)

 save\_plots: Tells the program to save the auto-generated plots or not.